-Nex cash used in operating activities totaled \$263.8 million for the year ended December 31, 2021, consisting of net product sales of NEXLETOL and NEXLIZET and \$30.0 million in upfront fees from our collaboration agreement with DS fully offset by cash used to fund the commercialization activities of NEXLETOL and NEXLIZET and the research and development costs related to bempedoic acid and the bempedoic acid / ezetimibe combination tablet, adjusted for non-cash expenses such as stock-based compensation expense, interest expense related to our RIPA with Oberland and convertible notes, depreciation and amortization and changes in working capital.
-Net cash used in operating activities totaled \$85.2 million for the year ended December 31, 2020, consisting of the \$150.0 million milestone payment from our collaboration agreement with DSE, \$60.0 million from the Otsuka collaboration agreement and net product sales of NEXLETOL and NEXLIZET offset by cash used to fund the commercialization activities of NEXLETOL and NEXLIZET and the research and development costs related to bempedoic acid and the bempedoic acid / ezetimibe combination tablet, adjusted for non-cash expenses such as stock-based compensation expense, amortization of debt issuance costs, interest expense related to our RIPA with Oberland and Convertible Notes, depreciation and amortization and changes in working capital.
+Net cash used in operating activities totaled \$174.8 million for the year ended December 31, 2022, consisting of net product sales of NEXLETOL and NEXLIZET fully offset by cash used to fund the commercialization activities of NEXLETOL and NEXLIZET and the research and development costs related to bempedoic acid and the bempedoic acid / ezetimibe combination tablet, adjusted for non-cash expenses such as stock-based compensation expense, interest expense related to our RIPA with Oberland and convertible notes, depreciation and amortization and changes in working capital.
+Net cash used in operating activities totaled \$263.8 million for the year ended December 31, 2021, consisting of net product sales of NEXLETOL and NEXLIZET and \$30.0 million in upfront fees from our collaboration agreement with DS fully offset by cash used to fund the commercialization activities of NEXLETOL and NEXLIZET and the research and development costs related to bempedoic acid and the bempedoic acid / ezetimibe combination tablet, adjusted for non-cash expenses such as stock-based compensation expense, interest expense related to our RIPA with Oberland and convertible notes, depreciation and amortization and changes in working capital.
+The decrease in cash used in operating activities for the year ended December 31, 2022 compared to the year ended December 31, 2021 was primarily related to management implementing certain cost optimization measures, including a reduction in force in the fourth quarter of 2021, to align operational and expense structure to better enable future growth for their approved products and to prioritize their investment in the CLEAR Outcomes trial.